 Q: What does the registration fee cover?

 A: The registration fee covers 2-3 practice sessions per week, a t-shirt, a trophy at the end of season banquet, and all Fairfax County administrative fees.
-The competitive registration option also the NVWF league registration, a USA Wrestling card (membership and insurance), and ribbons after every tournament.
+The competitive registration option also the WWS and MDWL league registration fees.
+All Championship Tournaments cost extra and are not included in the league fees.

 Q: What are the registration deadlines?